Just released: How to raise venture capital in 2023

 The Price of a Shield

-The common follow-up question is: “how much venture capital insurance should I buy and how much will it cost me?”
+The common follow-up question is: “how much venture capital insurance should I buy, and how much will it cost me?”
 The admittedly unsatisfying answer is: “it depends.”

 The decision of how much venture capital insurance to buy will be based on your firm’s size, history, and the nature of its operations, to name a few factors.
 Industry benchmarking will also be used to assist your broker in making his or her recommendation, so rest assured that this will be more than just an educated guess.

 Now, the amount you should pay and the amount venture capital insurance underwriters want to charge you are two very different issues.
-The underwriter will look at factors such as your total assets under management, the nature of your investments, the composition of your limited partners, your claims history, and even the CPA that conducts your annual audits.
-Your broker will collect quotes from several of these underwriters, negotiate them to whatever degree they can, and present you with the best options for your particular needs.
-If he or she feels you are overpaying, it is your broker’s job to let you know and to find you a better quote.
+The underwriter will look at factors such as your total assets under management, the nature of your investments, the composition of your limited partners, your claims history (and any new liabilities, of course), and even the CPA that conducts your annual audits.

 We can use $12,000 to $15,000 for every million dollars of liability coverage as a baseline.
 The problem is that this rate relies so heavily on the total amount you decide to purchase, the insurance company, the state of the overall insurance market, and of course the unique risk profile presented by your company, that the only way to really gauge the cost is to get in touch with an expert who can see how the market values the risk.